-Each terrorism event—the latest being the Ataturk airport attack in Istanbul—creates an avalanche of Internet travel articles encouraging you to travel despite the awful event that’s just happened.
+Each terrorism event—the latest being the shooting at the Strasbourg Christmas Market in France—creates an avalanche of Internet travel articles encouraging you to go despite the awful event that’s just happened.
 Raising my hand here.
 After 911, I wrote one that I called traveling in terrorist times.

 While travel cheerleading is a good thing—exploring other cultures and countries encourages understanding—it would be irresponsible of me to push you out into the world without including tips for taking care of yourself, including dealing with the fear and traveling safely.

 When it comes to anxiety, travel expert, Wendy Perrin, wrote an excellent article about how to deal with the fear.
 While I agree that we shouldn’t give in to fear, I also suggest that you check your anxiety meter.
 If the needle veers to the “I’ll be worried the entire trip and unable to enjoy myself,” then you need to change plans to a destination that feels safer to you.

 But if you’ve measured the fear against the desire to see a destination and the destination has won out, go prepared.
 I’m sharing the safe travel strategies that Alan and I use.
 Not only are they invaluable during a major event such as a terrorism attack, they’re also useful during any type of emergency.

 Travel precautions to take before you go